abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 look bored, while we’re trying to be with some intense emotion.
 This is an experience some of us have.
 Others among us don’t have a lot of emotional content or aren’t really aware of it.
-Some people can be very much in their heads and rational, absorbed in thought, analysis or speculation.
+Some people can be very much in their heads and quite rational, absorbed in thought, analysis, or speculation.
 Others can be absorbed in some mood, positive or negative.
 But mindfulness is that which is in the background, containing all of those experiences.

 That’s what we want to cultivate—that capacity to observe whatever it is we’re experiencing.
 To be able to watch our experiences, moods, biases,